This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 Later when we got back to our hotel, he said he was face scanned out, they wouldn’t let him in because he was alone, so he somehow went back to the hotel.
 A pretty impressive achievement considering being drunk in a foreign city without mobile internet.
 We were glad he is okay.

-We had to go back to the hotel soon because we booked our trip to Chernobyl tomorrow morning so we had to wake up really early to arrive at the meeting point at the train station at 7 am.
+We had to go back to the hotel soon because we booked our trip to Chernobyl tomorrow morning so we had to wake up early to arrive at the meeting point at the train station at 7 am.

 Chernobyl tour – A tourist attraction profiting from a tragic event

-Next morning was really painful.
+The next morning was really painful.
 I was hungry from dancing all night long and sleep-deprived.
 I was so tired and pissed we could not stay in the club until closing hours, but that’s just life and the only thing we can do is to squeeze the maximum out of every situation.
 We already booked the trip so I have no regrets.

-Instructions from Chernobyl agency were very clear about it.
+Instructions from the Chernobyl agency were very clear about it.
 They let you sign a form with a very strict set of rules, that have a high penalty if you break them.

 For instance, you cannot grab random things from the Chernobyl zone or you cannot sit or lay around on the ground.
-You are only allowed to do what tour guide tells you to do.
+You are only allowed to do what the tour guide tells you to do.
 The rules were a bit exaggerated and the main purpose was to cover in the case when something goes wrong during the trip.

 At the train station, I was surprised to see a colony of buses going to Chernobyl.
-For instance, Americans had their own dedicated double-decker bus.
+For instance, Americans had their dedicated double-decker bus.
 I was not expecting it to be such a mainstream thing.
 This was the proof, that organization of Chernobyl trips is a goldmine for local companies.